Why Mighty Writers

 And, yes, we need your financial support, too, so that we can open more Mighty spaces and reach even more neighborhood kids this year again.

-Writing has magical powers.
-And some of that power comes to us in the form of kindness from you.
+Writing has magical powers and much of that power comes to us in the form of your kindness.

 We so appreciate that.
 You don't even know.